Guardians vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 59 hits with seven doubles, a triple, nine home runs, 34 walks and 37 RBI.
-He's also stolen one base.
+- Bregman has put up 60 hits with eight doubles, a triple, nine home runs and 35 walks.
+He has driven in 38 runs with one stolen base.

 Bregman Recent Games